HL7/US-Core-STU3/pages/_includes/us-core-goal-intro.md

-This profile sets minimum expectations for the [Goal] resource to record ,search and fetch Goal information associated with a patient.
+This profile sets minimum expectations for the [Goal] resource to record, search and fetch Goal information associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**